tikalk/commandcar/README.md

 # api.json

-The file should contain the most basic info in order to generate API calls to the API. for example:
+The file should contain the paramteres that are applied to all (or at least, most) commands in the API. for example:

 ```
 {